pixelrip/pixel-rip/README.md

 ### Deploying

-Currently setup to automatically deploy to `master` when changes are made on github.
+Currently setup to automatically deploy to `master` when changes are made on github via Cloudflare.

 ### Categories and Front Matter
 Each category lives in a subfolder of `_posts`.
 Configuration for `category` and `layout` for each folder is in `_config.yml`

 - `resource`: links to useful tools, videos, etc
-    - `title"`
+    - `title: `
     - `date: YYYY-MM-DD`
     - `category: resources`
     - `layout: resource`
-    - `url`
+    - `xurl: `
     - `tags: [tag1, tag2]`
     - `pinned: true | false`